 Exercise 2: Multiple Choice

-Instruction: Choose the sentence with the correct word order when using inversion according to the rules of Dutch.
+Instruction: Choose the sentence with the correct word order when using inversion according to Dutch rules.

 1.

-The finite verb is not in the second position; here 'ben' is in the third position, which is incorrect with inversion.
+The finite verb is not in second position; here 'ben' is in third position, which is wrong in inversion.

-The subject 'ik' is not directly after the finite verb, which is incorrect with inversion.
+The subject 'ik' is not directly after the finite verb, which is wrong in inversion.

 2.

-The finite verb must be in the second position; here 'ga' is in the third position, which is incorrect.
+The finite verb must be in second position; here 'ga' is in third position, which is wrong.

-The finite verb 'ga' must always be in the second position; here 'ga' is before 'vaak', which is incorrect.
+The finite verb 'ga' must always be in second position; here 'ga' is before 'vaak', which is wrong.

 3.

-The order of the direct object and adjective is incorrect, which is wrong in natural sentence construction.
+The order of the direct object and adjective is incorrect, which is wrong in natural sentence structure.

-The subject 'je' is not directly after the finite verb 'zie', which is incorrect in standard sentence structure.
+The subject 'je' is not directly after the finite verb 'zie', which is wrong in standard sentence structure.

 4.

-The subject 'ik' must be directly after the finite verb; here 'ik' is too far back, which is incorrect in word order.
+The subject 'ik' must be directly after the finite verb; here 'ik' is too far back, which is wrong in word order.

-The finite verb must be in the second position; here 'maak' is in the third position, which is incorrect with inversion.
+The finite verb must be in second position; here 'maak' is in third position, which is wrong in inversion.

 2atFinite verbatFinite verb